Leishmania donovani: Cellular invasion and immunological response

+L.donovani's requirement for host's lipid bodies

+L.donovani requires lipid bodies (LBs) and fatty acids (FAs) from the host for its proliferation.
+One key regulator of LB biogenesis and transport is Rab18, a member of the Rab family of small GTPases, which are primarily involved in vesicle trafficking.
+The activation of Rab GTPases requires guanine nucleotide exchange factors (GEFs), which facilitate the exchange of GDP for GTP.
+In the case of Rab18, its GEF is the TRAPP II complex, composed of TRAPPC9 and TRAPPC10.
+Rab18 and TRAPPC9/10 expression is downregulated by miR-1914-3p, however during Leishmania infection Rab18 and TRAPPC9/10 expression rise and miR-1914-3p lowers.
+This is because L.donovani's metalloprotease gp65 degrades dicer during infection, which leads to miRNA's being underexpressed.

+When LBs are over produced, they are trafficked to parasites' parasitophorous vacuoles where L.donovani derives FAs from them.
+These FAs are then used for efficient proliferation.

 Treatment

 The conventional treatment method is an intravenous injection with antimony compounds, such as pentostam.
 Unfortunately, these chemotherapeutics are so poisonous that about 15% of the patients die from the treatments.
 To compound the situation, drug resistance has evolved in the parasites against the traditional antimonials.
 According to rough estimates, about 40% of patients in India are already resistant to this therapy.

 Another antimicrobial drug amphotericin B is also commonly used.
 Liposomal amphotericin B (L-AmB) has been a drug of choice in India, but is practically useless in Africa because of low effectiveness in the African strain of the parasite.
 Further, amphotericin B has severe adverse effects.
 Its acute effects includes nausea, vomiting, rigors, fever, hypertension or hypotension, and hypoxia, and its chronic effect is nephrotoxicity.

 In 1999, an anticancer drug miltefosine was demonstrated to be highly effective (95% cure rate) among Indian patients.
 This was the first time an oral drug is effective for visceral leishmaniasis.
 Clinical trials showed that the new drug is relatively harmless.
 The most adverse effects were only vomiting and diarrhoea in 20–28% patients, which were rather mild.
 The drug has been officially approved in India.
 The recommended dosage is 100 mg per day over a period of four weeks.

+Because of resistance development and harsh side effects, new therapeutics are needed to treat leishmaniasis.
+The gp65 metalloprotease have been proposed as a new drug target, due to its important role during an infection.